 8.1 ITDMG will maintain contact with community groups and other stakeholders to try to prevent any potential threats that deer may be to historic and cultural features.
 No concerns were raised regarding this issue in 2018.
 No concerns were raised regarding this issue in 2019.
+No concerns have been raised in 2020.
+No concerns have been raised so far in 2021.
 8.2 All new planting schemes will be assessed for any negative impacts.